Gasoline becomes more affordable, just when Americans don't need it

 “We would estimate commuting and leisure driving will be down up to 50%, with most impact in the northern states where the virus spreads faster now,” said Per Magnus Nysveen, senior partner at Oslo, Norway-based energy research firm Rystad Energy.

-The reasons for the sharp fall in prices aren’t just due to the coronavirus.
+The reasons for the sharp fall in prices are not just due to the coronavirus.
 A week ago, an oil price war erupted between Saudi Arabia and Russia after those nations were unable to come to a deal to cut supplies in response to the anticipated drop in demand due to the virus.

 Instead of curbing supply, Saudi Arabia and other nations are flooding global markets with barrels of crude oil.
-U.S. crude oil prices, which account for about half of the price of retail gasoline, dropped to about $31 per barrel this week, lowest since 2016.
+U.S. crude oil prices CLc1, which account for about half of the price of retail gasoline, dropped to about $31 per barrel this week, lowest since 2016.

 Some U.S. states have seen average gasoline prices fall by more than 10 cents in the last week.
 Savings on low gasoline prices are usually referred to by lawmakers as “like a tax cut,” but for the moment, Americans are seeing they can pocket savings just by not driving at all.